Tim Whetstone

-Timothy John Whetstone (born 5 March 1960) is an Australian politician representing the seat of Chaffey in the South Australian House of Assembly for the South Australian Division of the Liberal Party of Australia since the 2010 election.
-Whetstone served as the Minister for Primary Industries and Regional Development in the Marshall Ministry from 22 March 2018.
+Timothy John Whetstone (born 5 March 1960) is an Australian politician representing the seat of Chaffey in the South Australian House of Assembly for the South Australian Liberal Party since the 2010 election.
+Whetstone served as the Minister for Primary Industries and Regional Development in the Marshall ministry from 22 March 2018.
 He resigned from cabinet on 26 July 2020 after a scandal over parliamentary allowances, which he was subsequently cleared of on 15 October 2020.

 Background and early career

 Whetstone was born in the state's South East at Keith before completing his schooling in Adelaide.
 He finished a tool maker apprenticeship at General Motors Holden and later went on to develop his own small business building and restoring muscle cars and speedboats.

 Whestone was a project manager on the Moomba gas fields before moving to the Riverland in 1989 to purchase a citrus property and develop a vineyard on the River Murray.

 In the late 1990s, Whetstone was selected for the national team to represent Australia in the Bridge to Bridge ski race.
 The team won first place with a speed of 40 minutes.